World Psychedelic Classics, Vol. 3: Love's a Real Thing

 World Psychedelic Classics, Vol. 3: Love's a Real Thing is a compilation of West African music from the seventies.
-The album was released on compact disc by Luaka Bop Records while the vinyl record was released later by Stones Throw with a slightly different track listing.
+The album was released on compact disc by Luaka Bop Records while the vinyl record was released later by Stones Throw with a slightly different track listing which omitted two songs.

 The album appeared at number 49 on the Pazz & Jop list of 2005.